Mark Falkenstein: Dip. Optom.

 Paola received her Doctor of Optometry degree from the SUNY College of Optometry in New York, USA in 2011.
 She has practised in various Optometry settings including nursing homes, private practices, and outpatient hospitals performing comprehensive eye exams to patients of all age groups.
 She was awarded the Dr. Louis Herrmann Memorial Award for Outstanding Compassion in Patient Care during her clinical rotations.

-Paola was born in Colombia and relocated to New York at the age of fifteen where she completed her high school, college, and university courses.
-She relocated to Australia in 2016 and she has passed all exams and qualifications granting her the right to practise as an optometrist in Australia.
+Paola was born in Colombia and relocated to New York at the age of fifteen where she completed her high school, college, and university studies.
+She relocated to Australia in 2016 and she completed the bridging qualifications to practice as an Optometrist in Australia and New Zealand.
+She also has an ocular therapeutic license in Australia and the USA.
+Paola has both licenses active and she is an active member of the American and Australian optometric association.
+She continues to take continuing education classes around the world as part of her requirements both in the USA and Australia.

 Book Online with Paola Duarte